Storm Hardening the Distribution Grid with the 5k Dynamometer

 Distribution Construction

-Despite the precision of detailed engineering, the strength and resilience of a distribution system relies entirely on how well it is constructed.
+While it makes sense that a well engineered distribution system’s precision will be reflected in field, the strength and resilience of a distribution system relies entirely on how well it is constructed.
 If FPL’s distribution poles were engineered with perfection but their construction crews paid little mind to the details, the 2022 hurricanes would have been much more destructive.
-To avoid such shortcomings, construction crews need a precise way to measure the sag and tension in a conductor so that they do not exert excessive force on the pole.
+To avoid such shortcomings, construction crews need a precise way to measure the sag and tension of the conductors they are pulling so that they do not exert excessive force on the pole.

 VLT’s Solution: the 5k Dyno

 Historically, construction crews have lacked specialized tools to precisely monitor conductor sag and tension as they install distribution poles.
-Our 5k Dynamometer solves this issue, allowing construction crews to efficiently calculate conductor tension with minimal burden on workflow.
+Our 5k Dynamometer solves this issue, allowing construction crews to efficiently calculate these metrics with minimal burden on workflow.

 Here is how it works: we input the utility’s sag charts into our app to account for loading district and conductor type.
-Next, construction crews place the dyno in line with the hoist, where it outputs the conductor’s tension on both the tool’s screen and the VLT app.
-When the desired tension is met, users can record measurements in a PDF if they desire.
+Next, construction crews place the dyno in line with the hoist, where, once pulled, it outputs the conductor’s tension on both the tool’s screen and the VLT app.
+When the desired tension is met, users have the option to record measurements in a PDF.

 At Vulcan Line Tools, we strive to bridge the gap between engineering and construction, and the 5k Dynamometer does just that.
 The tool’s exceptional technology grants engineers the peace of mind that their plans will be applied with precision.
 What’s more, it is small and durable, allowing linemen to take measurements without hoisting a huge piece of equipment into the bucket or worrying that it will break.
-By simply using a Dyno during construction, utilities ensure that their infrastructure investments are protected.
-The Dyno offers a simple and effective way to ensure the distribution grid is storm-hardened, safe, and resilient.
+By simply using a Vulcan Dyno during construction, utilities ensure that their infrastructure investments are protected.
+The 5k Dyno offers an effective way to ensure the distribution grid is storm hardened, safe, and resilient.

 Previous